-Spinal-cord implants to numb pain emerge as alternative to opioids
+Spinal-cord implants that numb pain emerge as alternative to opioids

 For millions of Americans suffering from debilitating nerve pain, a once-overlooked option has emerged as an alternative to high doses of opioids: implanted medical devices using electricity to counteract pain signals the same way noise-canceling headphones work against sound.

 The approach, called neuromodulation, has been a godsend for Linda Landy, who was a 42-year-old runner when a foot surgery went awry in 2008.
-She was diagnosed with complex regional pain syndrome, a condition dubbed the suicide disease by doctors: The pain is so unrelenting that many people take their own lives.
+She was diagnosed with complex regional pain syndrome, a condition called the suicide disease by doctors: The pain is so unrelenting that many people take their own lives.

 Last November, Landy underwent surgery to get an Abbott Laboratories device that stimulates the dorsal root ganglion, a spot in the spine that was the pain conduit for her damaged nerves.

-A year after getting her implant, called DRG, she’s cut drastically on pain pills.
+A year after getting her implant, called DRG, she has cut down drastically on pills.

 “The DRG doesn’t take the pain completely away, but it changes it into something I can live with,” said Landy, a mother of three in Fort Worth, Texas.
 She’s now now able to walk again and travel by plane without using a wheelchair.
 “It sounds minor, but it’s really huge.”